The China Ban Is Driving Commodity Prices Down

 Otherwise known as MRFs, these are industrial facilities where the mixture of single stream recyclables is sorted back into its individual components.

-With the sudden withdrawal of their major buyer, MRFs across the country have had to scrabble to find new markets.
+With the sudden withdrawal of their major buyer, MRFs across the country have had to scramble to find new markets.
 But the sum of the remaining buyers, including domestic recyclers and secondary international markets have struggled to absorb the massive quantities of material that China used to buy.

 This has caused commodity prices to fall hard in response.
 Even those MRFs that weren’t selling directly to China have been affected by the ban, because the remaining buyers can be much more selective in the quality of the material that they accept, and can pay less for it.
 Many operators have stockpiled huge quantities of sorted materials while they try to find a buyer that will accept their material and will pay them somewhere close to the amount that it cost them to collect and sort it.